-New Mexico
+New Mexico Attorney General Litigation

-The Company and certain subsidiaries are defendants in a lawsuit in the Third Judicial District Court, Doña Ana County, New Mexico in which the New Mexico Attorney General ("NMAG") alleges that emissions and releases of EO from Sterigenics' facility in Santa Teresa, New Mexico have deteriorated the air quality in Santa Teresa and surrounding communities and materially contributed to increased health risks suffered by residents of those communities.
-The Complaint asserted claims for public nuisance, negligence, strict liability, violations of New Mexico's Public Nuisance Statute and Unfair Practices Act and sought various forms of relief, including injunctive relief and damages.
-In June 2021, the Court entered an Order Granting Preliminary Injunction prohibiting Sterigenics from allowing any uncontrolled emissions or releases of EO from the Santa Teresa facility.
-In December 2021, the Court entered an order establishing a protocol to monitor Sterigenics' compliance with the preliminary injunction.
-Operations at the facility continue to comply with the June 2021 and December 2021 orders.
+On December 22, 2020, the New Mexico Attorney General filed a lawsuit in the Third Judicial District Court, Doña Ana County, New Mexico against the Company and certain subsidiaries alleging that emissions of EO from Sterigenics' sterilization facility in Santa Teresa, New Mexico have deteriorated the air quality in Santa Teresa and surrounding communities and materially contributed to increased health risks suffered by residents of those communities.
+The Complaint asserts claims for public nuisance, negligence, strict liability, violations of New Mexico's Public Nuisance Statute and Unfair Practices Act and seeks various forms of relief including a temporary restraining order and preliminary injunctive relief and damages.
+On June 29, 2021, the Court entered an Order Granting Preliminary Injunction (the "Order") prohibiting Sterigenics from allowing any uncontrolled emission or release of EO from the facility.
+On December 20, 2021 the Court entered an order establishing a protocol to monitor Sterigenics' compliance with the Order.
+Operations at the facility continue in compliance with the June 2021 and December 2021 orders.
+A motion challenging the Court's jurisdiction over Sotera Health Company and another defendant is pending and all other motions to dismiss have been denied.
+A Scheduling Order was entered on September 13, 2022, including a June 3, 2024 trial date.